The Psychological Reason You Get Defensive (Hint: It's Not A Character Flaw)

 Often, the people who have the hardest time acknowledging their part in situations carry around the harshest inner critic.
 But to love ourselves doesn’t mean that we’re above criticism.
 It means that we hold a deep conviction of our own worthiness and our right to be treated with care and respect.
 If you are a person who is overly defensive, don’t make it something to criticize yourself for.
 Reframe it as your human struggle, which we each have, and one that you can change.

 Want more insights on how to level up your life?
-Check out your weekly horoscope, then find out why holding on to past relationships is the worst thing you can do for yourself.
+Find out why holding on to past relationships is the worst thing you can do for yourself.